MS Nutritional Science - Prospective Students FAQ

 Would I be able to take the required DPD classes and earn a DPD verification statement as a non-degree student?

 No, the DPD program and verification statement can be completed only if you're enrolled in our BS or MS program.

 You can find tuition fees in the Bursar's Office website

 I have a foreign degree, how do I get my transcript evaluated?

-GAPE requires that all international applicants provide a WES (World Education Services) evaluation for any educational work taken outside of the U.S. and Territories & Canada.
+GAPE requires that all international applicants provide a World Education Services evaluation for any educational work taken outside of the U.S. and Territories and Canada.
 Additional information can be found at International Applicants: How to Apply.

-SJSU does not deem the 3-year bachelor’s degree from India as comparable to a 4-year U.S. bachelor’s degree and therefore will not meet the CSU eligibility requirements.
+SJSU does not deem the three-year bachelor’s degree from India as comparable to a four-year U.S. bachelor’s degree and therefore will not meet the CSU eligibility requirements.
 More information can be found at GAPE FAQ.

 How can I improve my chances of being accepted into the program?

-The NUFS/PKG department has a graduate selection committee that makes the decision on admission based on an application evaluation rubric.
+The Nutrition, Food Science, and Packaging Department has a graduate selection committee that makes the decision on admission based on an application evaluation rubric.
 The rubric includes information about GPA, performance on core science courses (See #3), GRE scores, letter of intent, letters of recommendation, and research/professional experience.